On the performance of two-sided MPI, MPI-3 RMA and SHMEM in a Lagrangian particle cluster algorithm: Nearest neighbour cluster algorithm

-The \verb|while| loop from line 3 to line 12 in \cref{alg:graph_resol} denotes the first stage of the algorithm where all connections of a directed graph are broken up until there are only dual links left.
-For example, the directed graph of \cref{fig:dg} is broken up into four smaller graphs as shown in \cref{fig:dg_resolve_iter_1} where the graph consisting of vertices E, H and L still has a dual link between E and H. All other graphs that only consist of single links are considered resolved and therefore no longer considered in the process.
+The graph pruning algorithm uses three boolean-typed arrays --- i.e. arrays which can store \textit{true}/\textit{false} values --- to keep track of leaf and available vertices as well as vertices that are already part of a final cluster.
+The pseudocode of the graph pruning algorithm is provided in \cref{alg:graph_resol}.
+Steps that include remote put/get operations, a collective communication or process synchronisation are marked in bold letters and with a right-pointing arrow ($\Rightarrow$).
+Note that the process synchronisation depends on the communication model.
+In case of the MPI point-to-point (P2P) communication, each synchronisation point denotes the exchange of remote information.
+After every step where a boolean entry in one of the arrays could have been altered, the local arrays must be updated.
+The MPI P2P version therefore contains an additional synchronisation point at line 15 in the algorithm.
+For the MPI-3 RMA and SHMEM version of the code, the synchronisation is an MPI barrier and SHMEM barrier (i.e. \verb|shmem_barrier_all|), respectively.
+These synchronisations only ensure that all processes completed a step before entering the next phase of the algorithm.\\ The \verb|while| loop from line 1 to line 10 in \cref{alg:graph_resol} denotes the first stage of the algorithm where all connections of a directed graph are broken up until there are only dual links left.
+For example, the directed graph of \cref{fig:dg} is broken up into four smaller graphs as shown in \cref{fig:dg_resolve_iter_1} where the graph consisting of vertices E, H and L still has a dual link between E and H. All other graphs that only consist of single links are considered fully pruned and therefore no longer considered in the process.
 Since dual links are neither contained in the set of leaf vertices $\mathbb{L}$ nor in the set of available vertices $\mathbb{A}$, the exit condition of the \verb|while| loop is fulfilled as soon as only dual links remain to be broken up.
-The dual links are then eliminated in the second stage of the algorithm which corresponds to lines 13--17.
+The dual links are then eliminated in the second stage of the algorithm which corresponds to lines 11--16.
 Special care must be taken with isolated dual links.
 These are graphs that only consist of two vertices that point to each other.
-They are resolved separately because there is no information from its subgraph in order to break up one of the links.
+They are pruned separately because there is no information from its subgraph in order to break up one of the links.
 For example, the graph in \cref{fig:dg_resolve_iter_2} with the dual link between E and H has the additional connection between H and L. This latter connection uniquely defines the order of elimination, i.e. the link from H to E is deleted.
 With isolated dual links there is no such decisive logic, which is why each of the two links can be removed.
 To prevent the removal of both links if the two vertices do not belong to the same MPI rank, the MPI rank with the lower process number eliminates its connection.
+In the following sections, we explain the different implementations of the graph pruning algorithm.